MicrosoftDocs/visualstudio-docs/subscriptions/migrate-subscriptions.md

 - Subscription status.
 - Subscription GUID.

-The list is exported as a CSV file that can easily be opened in Microsoft Excel so you can prepare it for uploading to the new agreement.
+The list is exported as a CSV file that you can easily open in Microsoft Excel so you can prepare it for uploading to the new agreement.

 To export your assigned subscriptions:
 1. Sign in to the [admin portal](https://manage.visualstudio.com).